tnm0113/auto-tickle-tapos/README.md

 ### How to use:

-1. Install nodejs and npm: [MacOS](https://nodejs.org/en/download/package-manager)[Window](https://phoenixnap.com/kb/install-node-js-npm-on-windows)
+1. Install nodejs and npm: [MacOS](https://nodejs.org/en/download/package-manager) or [Window](https://phoenixnap.com/kb/install-node-js-npm-on-windows)

 2. Download code and open file: `start.ts` and change your info: